Jacob Jordaens: Prints

 About 34 prints made or designed by Jordaens are currently known.
-The first print published after a design by Jordaens may have been The Satyr and the Peasant engraved by Lucas Vorsterman the Elder, a prominent printmaker who had been Rubens' dedicated engraver.
-The print was made after Jordaens' painting of the same name which is dated to about 1621 and is now in the Goteborg Museum.
+The first print published after a design by Jordaens may have been The Satyr and the Peasant engraved by Lucas Vorsterman the Elder, a prominent printmaker who had been Rubens's dedicated engraver.
+The print was made after Jordaens's painting of the same name which is dated to about 1621 and is now in the Goteborg Museum.
 Although Vorsterman likely took the initiative to make the print, Jordaens is believed to have assisted in its production.

-An important portion of prints made after Jordaens' designs were produced on his own initiative between c.
+An important portion of prints made after Jordaens's designs were produced on his own initiative between c.
 1635 and c.
 1645.
 No painting or drawing connected with any of the 14 engravings in this group can be securely dated after 1645.
 They were engraved by a number of engravers active in Antwerp including Marinus Robyn van der Goes, Schelte a Bolswert, Paulus Pontius, Jacob Neefs, Pieter de Jode II and Nicolaes Lauwers.
 Almost all of the prints carry in the lower margin below the image, the name of Jordaens as inventor to the left and the name of the engraver to the right, the Latin words 'cum privilegio' in the centre, and a short explanation of the image in Latin verse.
 An additional group of six prints was published with publishers other than Jordaens.
 Jordaens designed a few of these prints at the request of the publisher Martinus van den Enden.
 This is the case with the Christ before Caiaphas engraved by Marinus Robyn van der Goes and the Christ before Pilate by Jacob Neefs.
 Pieter de Jode II's The Fool, the Woman and the Owl and Alexander Voet the Elder's Old Fool with a Cat were likely published without personal interference by Jordaens.
-Another print by Pieter de Jode II, a reproduction of a self-portrait by Jordaens was engraved for Joannes Meyssens' Images des diverses hommes, a publication with engraved portraits of many famous men published in 1649.
-Hendrick Snyers reproduced Jordaens' portrait of his father in law Adam van Noort for the same publication.
+Another print by Pieter de Jode II, a reproduction of a self-portrait by Jordaens was engraved for Joannes Meyssens's Images des diverses hommes, a publication with engraved portraits of many famous men published in 1649.
+Hendrick Snyers reproduced Jordaens's portrait of his father in law Adam van Noort for the same publication.